Joe Jackson (defensive end): Cleveland Browns

 On September 6, 2020, he was claimed off waivers by the Cleveland Browns.
 He was active but did not play in the fifth game against the Indianapolis Colts.
 On November 24, he was placed on the reserve/COVID-19 list and was later activated on December 4, after being quarantined for being in close contact with an infected person.
 He appeared in 3 games as a reserve player and was declared inactive in 11 contests, while making 5 tackles.

 Jackson was waived by the Browns on August 31, 2021.
 The Browns re-signed Jackson to their active roster on September 1, 2021.
 He was waived on October 8, 2021, and re-signed to the Browns' practice squad, along with being elevated to the active roster for the Browns' October 10, 2021 game, on October 9, 2021.
 Jackson reverted to the Browns' practice squad on October 11, 2021.
 Jackson was re-signed to the Browns' active roster on October 12, 2021.
 He was waived on November 27 and re-signed to the practice squad.
 Jackson was elevated to the Browns' active roster as a COVID-19 replacement player on December 24, 2021.

 Kansas City Chiefs

 On January 20, 2022, Jackson was signed to the Kansas City Chiefs practice squad.

 Carolina Panthers

 On February 17, 2022, Jackson signed a reserve/future contract with the Carolina Panthers.
 He was waived on May 24.

 Birmingham Stallions

 On March 14, 2023, Jackson signed with the Birmingham Stallions of the United States Football League (USFL).
+He was placed on the team's suspended list on June 8, 2023.
+He appeared in one game, making 3 tackles and one sack.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

+Edmonton Elks

+Jackson signed with the Edmonton Elks on February 1, 2024.
+He was placed on the one-game on injured list on June 7.
+He was released on June 16, 2024.